Who We Are / History

 A Brief History of the Northwoods Wildlife Center

-In a culmination of the dream of local veterinarian Dr. Rory Foster and his wife, Linda, the Northwoods Wildlife Center was incorporated in 1979, and became a separate entity from his veterinarian clinic, Foster-Smith Animal Hospital.
-The catalyst for making this dream a reality?
-An injured fawn that had been hit by a motorist was brought to his veterinary clinic.
-The Fosters were determined to help this 2 day old, 4.5 pound fawn, and help it they did!
-Soon after that, the Foster's began treating more and more wild animals It was then decided that they would form a non-profit organization dedicated to helping injured wildlife.
+The culmination of a dream of local veterinarian Dr. Rory Foster and his wife Linda, the Northwoods Wildlife Center was incorporated in 1979, and became a separate entity from his veterinarian clinic, Foster-Smith Animal Hospital.
+What was the catalyst for making his dream a reality?
+An injured fawn which had been hit by a car was brought to his veterinary clinic in Minocqua, WI.
+The Fosters were determined to help this 2-day old, 4.5 pound fawn.
+Help it they did along with thousands of other animals!
+Soon after the fawn arrived, the Fosters began treating more wild animals brought to the clinic by concerned citizens.
+It was then decided they would form a non-profit organization dedicated to helping injured wildlife.
 Once enough money was raised a wildlife hospital was built next to the Foster-Smith Animal Hospital.
-On June 19th, 1982 the Northwoods Wildlife Center was officially opened, becoming the first wildlife hospital in the Midwest!
+On June 19, 1982 the Northwoods Wildlife Center was officially opened, becoming the first wildlife hospital in the Midwest!

 All of these books are out of print today, but most can be found at your local library.
-In limited availability,Wildlife Hospital can be found on some book store websites, such as Amazon.com.
+In limited availability,Wildlife Hospital can be purchased at the center and occassionally found on websites.
 The best way to learn about the Wildlife Center, though, is to come visit.
-Public tours of our residents are given on every half hour, programs are offered throughout the summer, and you never know what you might see in the wildlife nursery!
+Public tours of our residents are given year round.
+Summer hours are 10am-4pm (Mon-Sat) and free tours are given every half hour.
+Winter and spring hours are from 10am-2pm (Mon-Fri).
+Story Time readings and other Nature programs are offered throughout the summer.
+Also you never know what you might see in our wildlife nursery!